DimaGolomozy/dimagolomozy.github.io/_drafts/spot-asg-with-od-fallback.markdown

 {% endhighlight %}

 #### OnDemand ASG Scaling
 Here is where the magic happens.
-When there will be no Spots available, the CPU Utilization of the group will grow and grow until it will breach the below alarm threshold.
+When there will be no Spots available, the CPU Utilization of the group will grow and grow until it will breach the below alarm threshold (60%).
-The alarm will trigger the Scaling Policy that will add 1 instance to the OnDemand group.
-The Spots group will try to scale in/out the group to reach the 40% CPU utilization, those making the below alarm to OK state that will remove OnDemand instances from the group.
+The alarm will trigger the Scaling Policy that will add 1 instance to the OnDemand group (sometimes it will be better to add 2 instances at once, to help handle the load quickly).
+The Spots ASG will try to scale in/out the group to reach the 40% CPU utilization, those making the below alarm to OK state that will remove OnDemand instances from the group.

 {% highlight json %}
 {